• Skip to main content

 • Homemade whipped cream.

 • Pudding.
 I used my 60 Second Lemon Pudding.
+You can also use instant boxed pudding for a quicker option.

 • Fresh berries.
 I used raspberries and blackberries, but any berry will do!